 MCSP is developing a model to improve the quality of health services for adolescents and young mothers and parents.
-This includes providing the knowledge, skills and services to delay early childbearing, and have healthy pregnancy, birth and postpartum periods (including postnatal care, postpartum family planning, and child health practices).
-MCSP’s adolescent sexual and reproductive health portfolio comprises two complementary work streams: ensuring access to adolescent responsive health services; and developing strategies to increase use of health services for first-time and young parents.
+This includes providing the knowledge, skills and care to delay early childbearing, and have healthy pregnancy, birth and postpartum periods (including postnatal care, postpartum family planning, and child health practices).
+MCSP’s adolescent-friendly health care portfolio comprises two complementary work streams: ensuring access to adolescent responsive health services; and developing strategies to increase use of health services for first-time and young parents.

 Country-specific approaches vary according to the adolescent population.
-Strategies seek to expand access to contraceptives for this age group, with an emphasis on fostering adolescent-responsive care:
+Strategies emphasize fostering adolescent-responsive care:

 - In Mozambique, MCSP adapted a group-based approach (“Our First Baby”) to engage male partners.
 In Madagascar and Nigeria, the Program conducted formative research that used a socio-ecological lens to explore the factors influencing first-time and young parents’ use (and non-use) of health services, and used this information to inform intervention design.

 - In Madagascar, the Tanora Mitsinjo Tanaraka initiative, which means “young people looking after their legacy,” trained community health workers to conduct home visits with first-time and young parents.

 - In Nigeria, MCSP is testing an adapted version of the Our First Baby approach in two states.

 In Guatemala, Haiti, Liberia, and Rwanda, MCSP is testing different facility-based approaches to ensure that health services are responsive to the needs of adolescents.
 In Nigeria, we are also testing a set of age- and stage-specific counseling tools that support facility-based health providers to tailor counseling based on adolescent clients’ age (very young adolescents age 10-14, older adolescents age 15-19) and life-stage (unmarried, pregnant/parenting).
 These workers are oriented on adolescent development, best practices, and age-specific counseling skills.